 iPadOS 15 will incorporate the best of iOS 15, but also introduce some iPad-specific features like a new multitasking interface, improved Split View, Quick Notes and live home screen widgets.

 It isn’t something we’d recommend for a primary iPhone or iPad at this stage because the first releases will be quite rough around the edges with loads of bugs and unfinished features.
-The public beta releases, which we expect next month, will be a little smoother.
 If the device matters to you, make sure you back it up first.

 iOS 15 and iPadOS 15 compatible models